 One childhood cancer patient- a beautiful young fighter named Tamera- changed the course of Diane Mifsud’s life.
 Diane, a professional artist in Las Vegas for more than 20 years, had always had a heart for giving back to the community.
 But, it was her volunteer work with childhood cancer patients- and her relationship with Tamera- that prompted Diane to want to do more for kids in the hardest fight.

-As Diane puts it, she “fell in love with Tamera” and one of the things the pair loved to do together was use their imaginations to create art.
+As Diane puts it, she “fell in love with Tamera” and one of the things the pair loved to do together while she was in the hospital was to use their imaginations to create art.
 Tamera’s battle was long and Diane stayed with her throughout her journey, growing closer and closer to the girl and always coming up with new ways to engage Tamera’s creativity and give her outlets for expression.
 Tamera eventually succumbed to cancer, but Diane’s heart for her- and kids like her- didn’t change.
 She thought, “What can I do to support these beautiful children in the hospital?”
 Her answer to that question was Project Imagine, the organization Diane launched in 2010 to bring art and joy to children in hospitals here in Las Vegas.

 Project Imagine is an arts-in-medicine program providing enriching arts experiences for hospitalized children.
 The program also encourages participation among siblings and family members as well.
 From visual to performing arts, Project Imagine’s offering continues to expand- as resources and relationships permit- to reach more and more children.
 To date, more than 1,500 children have benefited from in-hospital artistic sessions with Project Imagine’s specially-trained artists.